weiijiie/peggle/README.md

     - Cause the tapped peg to be removed

 - Any arbitrary peg
+  - When normal tap on the peg, it should:
+    - Open up the edit peg panel, with two sliders.
+    - When sliding the rotation slider, it should:
+        - Have a semi-transparent "peg preview" replace the peg view, and rotate along with the sliding
+        - When the slider is released, if the peg preview is not overlapping another peg or boundary, it should:
+            - Replace the preview with the actual peg, rotated the correct amount
+        - When the slider is released, if the peg preview *is* overlapping another peg or boundary, it should:
+            - Replace the preview with the actual peg, but not rotated
+            - Have the slider reset back to a valid configuration

+    - When sliding the resizing slider, it should:
+        - Have a semi-transparent "peg preview" replace the peg view, and scale in size along with the sliding
+        - When the slider is released, if the peg preview is not overlapping another peg or boundary, it should:
+            - Replace the preview with the actual peg, scaled in size to the correct amount
+        - When the slider is released, if the peg preview *is* overlapping another peg or boundary, it should:
+            - Replace the preview with the actual peg, but not scaled in size
+            - Have the slider reset back to a valid configuration

+    - When there is another tap outside of the slider in the blueprint, or a tap on the close button of the slider, it should:
+        - Close

+    - If the user changes the edit mode, it should:
+        - Close the slider

   - When long pressed on the peg, it should:
     - Cause the long pressed peg to be removed